EVIKA2732/Android-Web-Application/README.md

 # Android-Web-Application

-*Web application for android like a Progressive Web App written in java
+__A simple Web application for android like a Progressive Web App written in java__